 Require clients to use these API keys for requests

-Manage API keys in the TensorZero UI
+Manage and disable API keys

 TensorZero supports authentication for the gateway.